myraileen/GA-SEI-TV/README.md

 **ISSUE #2** Opened 2020-03-05: I don't know how to protect my API key... it was covered as a class lab/lesson as bonus, but I didn't cover this topic.
 **RESOLUTION** (API key left exposed)

+**ISSUE #3** Opened 2020-03-09: The submit input in search component is not recognized on first click... a subsequent click is needed to pass the input value to the home component successfully.
+**RESOLUTION** (still open... for demo, will click button twice.)